Welcome, from sunny Australia!

 This is my 185hp 4AGE that's going into my Starlet

-This is a pair of 20 valve silvertop combustion chamber.
-Rather different to the 16v
+This is a pair of 20 valve silvertop combustion chambers.
+Rather different to the 16v.

-Here's a pic of a standard cam wheel, (on left) a vernier cam wheel, (middle) and a fully adjustable one
+Here's a pic of a standard cam pulley, (on left) a vernier cam pulley, (middle) and a fully adjustable one.

 Since I wrote that (now 2006) they're more common and can be purchased for around Aus$450 from a few different sources.